Supporting young people

 What’s involved?

-Mentors are well supported by the VME team and partner organisation, including comprehensive free training and resources.
+Mentors are well supported by the VME team and partner organisation, including free and comprehensive training and resources.

 What will the mentoring sessions cover?

-The sessions are flexible in nature to best support the goals of the young person.
-Goals may include building specific skills and confidence, preparing for employment, or better understanding a specific industry or role.
+The sessions are flexible in nature to best support the goals of the young people who will be working collaboratively to develop, promote and implement a Youth Summit event in November.
+Goals may include building specific skills and confidence like communication, event/project management, marketing/PR, community development, advocacy.

 • Make a difference